jacomyal/ABCD-Gephi-Plugin/README.md

 ### Details of the algortihm for calculation the friendship score:
 #### Parameters of the Algorithm:

- - pd = Direct Connection Penalty (should be smaller than 0):
+ - pd = Direct Connection Penalty (should be a value below 0):
  - ct = Common neighbours score (transitive node, A->C->B)
  - cg = Common neighbours score (common traget node, A->C<-B)
  - co = Common neighbours score (common source node, A<-C->B)
  - c = Common neighbours score (undirected network, A-C-B).
-In the case of an undiurected network the parameters ct, cg amd co have to nbe set all to the same value (which we refer to as c from now on) otherwise the result of thre algortihm will be depending on the internal representation of the undirected nodes in Gephi.
+In the case of an undirected network the parameters ct, cg and co have to be set all to the same value (which we refer to as c from now on) otherwise the result of the algortihm will be depending on the internal representation of the undirected nodes in Gephi.
  - t = treshold for the establishement of a friendship link

 #### Example